-Although open-angle glaucomas can have numerous causes (see Table: Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*), 60 to 70% of cases in the US have no identifiable cause and are termed primary open-angle glaucoma.
+Although open-angle glaucomas can have numerous causes (see table ), 60 to 70% of cases in the United States have no identifiable cause and are termed primary open-angle glaucoma.
 Both eyes usually are affected, but typically not equally.

 Risk factors for primary open-angle glaucoma include

-In people of African ethnicity, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.
+In Black people, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.